plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_52.rst

 The migration to Python 3 follows these steps:

 #.
 Upgrade add-ons and code to Plone 5.2 while running Python 2.7.
 #.
 Upgrade the Database to Plone 5.2 while running Python 2.7.
-To run that upgrade follow the links on top of the controlpanel or the ZMI to the form `/@@plone-upgrade`
+To run that upgrade follow the links on top of the control panel or the ZMI to the form `/@@plone-upgrade`
 #.
 Drop any remaining Archetypes-dependencies.
 Migrate these to Dexterity instead.
 #.
 Port add-ons and custom code to Python 3 without the existing database.
 #.
 Migrate the database using ``zodbupdate``.
 If you are working on a new project (i.e. without a existing database) you can skip the last step.